IBM/AI-on-Power-Level3/docs/index.md

 4. **Security:**

     * IBM Power10 comes with end-to-end encryption and advanced memory protection features, ensuring that sensitive AI workloads are secure from potential breaches.
-This is particularly important in industries like healthcare and finance, where GenAI applications need strong data protection.
+This is particularly important in industries like healthcare and finance, where genAI applications need strong data protection.

     * Quantum-safe encryption helps future-proof AI workloads against quantum computing threats.

 5. **Flexible cloud and hybrid deployments:**

-    * Power10 integrates smoothly with hybrid cloud environments, allowing enterprises to run GenAI workloads both on-premises and in the cloud.
+    * Power10 integrates smoothly with hybrid cloud environments, allowing enterprises to run genAI workloads both on-premises and in the cloud.
 This flexibility is key for scaling AI applications while maintaining control over data and infrastructure.

 6. **Support for AI ecosystems:**

-    * IBM Power10 works seamlessly with AI frameworks like TensorFlow and PyTorch, making it easier for developers to build, train, and deploy GenAI models without needing major infrastructure changes.
+    * IBM Power10 works seamlessly with AI frameworks like TensorFlow and PyTorch, making it easier for developers to build, train, and deploy genAI models without needing major infrastructure changes.
     * Support for OpenShift and Kubernetes enhances containerization, allowing efficient orchestration of AI workloads.

 ### MMA advantages